kb-dk/MerMEId/trunk/INSTALL.md

 ## 8. Install database

-Now you only need to install the database.
-Ant is doing that for you using
+When you've build MerMEId, you must install the database.
+Ant is doing that for you using ant command

 ```
 ant upload -Dwebapp.instance=mymermeid -Dhostport=localhost:8080